SHOULD I CONSIDER A PHASED RETIREMENT?

 The nature of retirement is changing

 Long ago, most people thought of retirement as the natural order of things, taking that step once they were no longer able to perform the duties of their job.
-In the last century, this evolved to a general expectation of working until you’re about the age of 65, then living off of a pension and Social Security benefits.
+In the previous century, this evolved to a general expectation of working until you’re about the age of 65, then living off a pension and Social Security benefits.
 But as pensions become less common, and the prospect of living into your 90s or longer becomes more realistic, many people are now looking at retirement differently.

 At the same time, the pandemic brought seismic shifts to the world of work.
 The “great resignation” changed the dynamic for countless workplaces, with many employees seeking better opportunities and greater flexibility.
 While some people chose to leave the workforce early and avoid the risks and uncertainty that came with working in a global pandemic, those who weren’t close enough to retiring began to rethink their timelines.
-Many have started to look at extending their time in the workforce to ride out the down market and retire during a more favorable environment.
-As a result, the workforce participation rate among those 65 or older has surpassed 20% for the first time in over 50 years.1

 On the other hand, many workers at or near the retirement age are simply not ready to stop working entirely.
-The sudden transition from a 9-to-5 job to complete freedom can be jarring in both an emotional and financial sense.
+The sudden transition from a 9-to-5 job to complete freedom can be jarring in both emotional and financial senses.
 Phased retirement provides a happy medium in which workers can slowly step back from their positions and ease into retirement age.

-Phased retirement offers many benefits, but the specifics of the plan can be complicated.
+Phased retirement programs offer many benefits, but the specifics of the plan can be complicated.
 Finding the right phased retirement arrangement for you will depend on the age you plan to retire at, your employer and a myriad of other factors.
 Each of these factors may influence your decision and must be considered before deciding on a retirement plan.

 A phased retirement period can provide a trial run for the rest of your life

 The dream of retirement looms large throughout our work years.
-You may imagine your retirement as an ideal life of leisure: Golfing every day, beautiful beach vacations, seeing Broadway shows.
+You may imagine your retirement as an ideal life of leisure: golfing every day, beautiful beach vacations, or seeing Broadway shows.
 However, when planning how you will spend the rest of your life, you must take a long-term approach because, for many people, the initial novelty of retirement ultimately fades.

 Even if we don’t know it, our jobs and our workplace provide a kind of social life and give us a sense of community.
 Leaving that behind can be daunting.
 A phased retirement arrangement allows for a trial run at this entirely different style of living, to experience what it really means to live without work.